Sir-Nyabz/MYHEALTHCOP_ASSESSMENT/README.md

 2. run 'npm install' in the terminal
 3. run 'ng serve' in the terminal
 4. Open your browser and type 'localhost:4200'
+5. type 'localhost:4200/login' to access the login page
+5. type 'localhost:4200/dashboard' to access the dashboard